Lavender (color): Heliotrope

 The color heliotrope is shown at right.
 Another name for this color is psychedelic lavender because this color was a popular color often used in the hippie psychedelic poster art of the late 1960s for the Fillmore Auditorium and the Avalon Ballroom in San Francisco.
 These posters were sold in the head shops of the Haight-Ashbury neighborhood and were drawn and produced by such artists as Wes Wilson, Stanley Mouse, Rick Griffin, and Victor Moscoso.

 Lavender (floral)

 At right is displayed the color Lavender (floral).
 This color matches the color shown as "lavender" (viewed under a full-spectrum fluorescent lamp) in the 1930 book A Dictionary of Color (reference below), the world standard for color names before the introduction of computers.
 This color may also be called floral lavender.
 It is a medium violet.

-This tone of lavender would be the approximate color you would get if you mix 50% violet paint and 50% white paint.
+This tone of lavender would be the approximate color resulting from a mix of 50% violet paint and 50% white paint.

 This tone of lavender may be regarded as actual lavender and the other tones displayed in this article can be regarded as all variations on this shade.